achaseshelton/mindReader/pseudocode.md

 - restartPage function: if the value of page is equal to 0, then increases the value of page by 1 and updates the page, else sets the value of page to 0 and then uses the updatePage function.
 - randomizeSymbol function: randomizes the array of symbols, using a for loop assigns a radom symbol to each number from 1-99, all numbers divisible by 9 get the same symbol.
 - hideButton1 function: a function to hide button 1 if the page value is 0 or 5??? how do i implement this?
-- start function: set the page to 0 and updatePage
+- start function: updatePage on start

 ### **Program**